rk119/Word-Index/README.md

 ## Run the program

-### Set the target folder

-WordIndex.java, which holds the main method, is where the words are read and indexed from the text files.
-Set the folder (from which the text files will be read) in line number N to 'TextFiles' or 'TextFiles_Shakespeare' to read from the default project data.
-To read from custom data, add your own text files in the 'YOUR_FOLDER_NAME' folder.

 ### Set the commands

 The commands will be read from the _commands.txt_ file.
 The supported commands are: addall, add, remove, search, and overview.
 Below is a list of explanations and example use for each command: